vanshjangir/afx/README.md

 Simple preemptive scheduler to execute functions asynchronously(x86_64 only).
 Works for cpu bound tasks only and anything that makes a thread go to sleep will not work reliably, which makes it entirely useless.
 Implementation details [here](https://vanshjangir.github.io/blogs/1_afx.html).

 ### Compilation
-STACK_SIZE is the size of the dedicated stack used by every async function/routine.
-If not passed, it will be 8KB.
-If segfaults or core dumps are occuring for no obvious reasons, try increasing the STACK_SIZE. `-fno-omit-frame-pointer` flag needs to be passed, as maintaining frame pointer is essential.
+* STACK_SIZE is the size of the dedicated stack used by every async function/routine.
+If not passed, it will be 4KB.
+If segfaults or core dumps are occuring for no obvious reasons (the reason is my incompetency, and someting related to page alignment, don't know for sure), try increasing the STACK_SIZE.
+* `-fno-omit-frame-pointer` flag needs to be passed, as maintaining frame pointer is essential.
 ```
 gcc -fno-omit-frame-pointer -DSTACK_SIZE=<stack_size> /path/to/afx.c yourfile.c -o yourfile
 ```